gzuidhof/GConsole/README.md

 * Customizable
 * Free and open source!

-##NGUI
+##UI
 GConsole has been developed with no particular GUI system in mind, in fact, it was designed with Unity's upcoming GUI (which will be released soon(tm)) in mind.

 I have kept the GUI code separated from the inner workings, and creating your own GUI should be a piece of cake looking at current implementations.

-The NGUI frontend can be found here
+Currently there is one frontend available, for NGUI which can be found [here](https://github.com/Rahazan/GConsoleNGUI).

 ##Usage
 ###Setup